 In contrast to the U.S., Wong provided compelling context for China's 5,000 year history, in which it has chosen to not be a colonizing force intent on military conquest of the world, but instead a cooperative, peaceful power that respects the sovereignty of other nations.

 CODEPINK delivers two petitions to Pelosi's door demanding she support the freedom of whistleblowers and block a vote on H.R.
 3524.

 The CODEPINK China Is Not Our Enemy campaign continues to disrupt and challenge this escalation of the U.S.’s hybrid war on China, while educating the public about the possibilities for cooperation on climate change mitigation and nuclear disarmament when it comes to U.S.-China relations.
 Follow us and view the related media and actions below for more!

 Media, Resources, & More Ways to Take Action:

 - You can read the full letter to Pelosi here.

-- Check out more photo's from these events on CODEPINK's Flickr
+- Check out more photos from this action on CODEPINK's Flickr

 - Backlash against anti-China moves grows by Lia Zhu, China Daily, July 14, 2021